Gourmet coffee is something that is achievable at home by most consumers. It is a matter of having the right tools, techniques, and know-how.

 In general, avoid grinding coffee beans more than 7 days prior to brewing the coffee.
 To recap, in order to avoid brewing a bitter and stale cup of coffee, fresh, coarse, evenly ground coffee beans are a necessity.

-What Types Of Coffee Beans Should Be Used With The ?
+What Types Of Coffee Beans Should Be Used?

 The Bodum Brazil French Press can accommodate any type of coffee bean.
 However, its specialties are medium-roast and dark-roast beans.
 The beauty of this French Press is its ability to extract flavor from beans.